 Since you can't honestly judge teaching by testing the students, you also cannot compare teachers against each other, even if they presumably teach the same class or material.
 Teachers will always adjust to the students they have, which will create differences from class to class, from course to course, in spite of attempts to standardize the curriculum or the grading policies.

-I can only imagine that the desire to standardize what happens in classrooms must stem from the sheer impossibility of their responsibility, which is to monitor everything.
+I can only imagine that the desire to standardize what happens in classrooms must stem from the sheer impossibility of their responsibility, which is to monitor everything happening in the building.

 Why Stagecraft?